wooparcel/wooparcel-shipping/parcel-tracker-by-axiongate/README.md

 ## Frequently Asked Questions

 ### Does this plugin require WooCommerce?
-Yes, WooParcel requires WooCommerce to be installed and active.
+Yes, Parcel Tracker requires WooCommerce to be installed and active.

 ### Where is the collected order data stored?
 Order data is collected and processed when orders are marked as completed.